wolepp/praca-licencjacka/Dane o pracy.md

 use of hardware capable of performing a lot of computations so the model is able to infer in real time.

 FPGAs are excellent for this purpose.
-They provide possibility for massive parallel computing, so that neural network interference is done significantly faster than using regular CPU.
+They provide the possibility for massive parallel computing, so that neural network interference is done significantly faster than using regular CPU.